 How to Set Up the FREE Google PageSpeed Insights Monitor?

 1. Make a Google Sheet Copy

-The first step would be to make a copy of the Google Sheet.
-Go to the last section of this post to make a copy of the tool in your Google Sheet.
+The first step would be to make a copy of the Google PageSpeed Insights Monitor Google Sheet.

 You might be asked to log in using your Gmail Account.
 Once you’ve done that, click on make a copy.

 It’s free to get one and depending on your usage, you might not have to pay for it ever.
 Just follow the following steps to get your API key.

 How to Get PageSpeed Insights API

 Visit https://code.google.com/apis/console, log in with your Google Account and accept the terms and conditions.

 Click on Create Project, give your project a name and click on create.
 Once the project is created, click on the select project button.